 The Fund's investments in fixed income securities consist primarily of investment grade corporate fixed income securities and fixed income securities issued or guaranteed by the U.S. Government, its agencies or instrumentalities.
+The Fund may also invest in variable and floating rate bonds.
 The Fund typically invests in fixed income securities with short- to intermediate-term maturities from one to ten years.
 Under normal circumstances, 25% or more of the Fund's total assets consist of fixed income securities.
 Investment grade debt securities are considered to be those rated within the four highest rating categories by a nationally recognized statistical ratings organization, such as Moody's Investors Service, Inc., Fitch Ratings, Inc. or S&P Global Ratings, or of equivalent quality as determined by the Adviser.
+The Fund may invest in fixed income securities with call features.